chintan1164/Memory-Game/README.md

 - Ensure your console supports ANSI escape codes for colored output.

-Enjoy playing the memory
+Enjoy playing the memory game!

-game!
 If you have any issues or suggestions, feel free to open an issue or contribute to the project on GitHub.
-Happy coding and have fun!

 ## License